MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/latam-bra-adyen.md

 ## Saving payment-related data

 When a retail sale is paid by card, the following card payment information is stored in the card payment data block of the electronic fiscal document and is transmitted to SEFAZ (Secretaria de Estado de Fazenda):
-- Accreditation - The CNPJ number of the payment transfer aquiring company.
+- Accreditation - The CNPJ number of the payment transfer acquiring company.
 - Card banner - Card type (for example, Visa or MasterCard).
 - Transaction code (NSU) - The identification number of a sales transaction using cards.